Crawling, Indexing, and Ranking

 If one stage fails, the next stage becomes weaker or impossible.

 This is why SEO should not only focus on rankings.
-Ranking problems often begin earlier, with crawlability, indexability, structure, content quality, or intent alignment.
+Ranking problems often begin earlier, with crawlability, indexability, rendering, canonicalization, content quality, or intent alignment.

 What This Means for SEO

-Crawling, indexing, and ranking create a practical diagnostic framework for SEO.
+Crawling, indexing, and ranking create a practical diagnostic framework.

-If a page is not appearing in search results, the first question is not “Why is it not ranking?”
+If a page is not appearing in search results, the first question should not be “Why is it not ranking?”
 The first question should be whether the page is crawlable and indexable.

 If a page is indexed but receives no visibility, the issue is more likely related to relevance, quality, internal linking, authority, intent alignment, or competition.